kovart/forta-attack-simulation/README.md

     - `calldata` - function calldata
     - `contractAddress` - address of the deployed contract
     - `deployerAddress` - address of the contract deployer
+    - `fundedAddress` - address where the significant increase in the balance has been found
     - `balanceChanges` - map object with arrays of balance changes for each account

 ## Test Data